Updated June 8, 2023

 The following are the advantages of UFT:

 - This comes with a good set of capabilities to test APIs.

 - This also has abilities of object detection, detection, and correction.

-- This has a very good user interface for creating and executing the test case and also for logging and generating test run reports.
+- This has an excellent user interface for creating and executing the test case, logging, and generating test run reports.

-- Also provides visualizations of tests’ actions, parameters, and activities.
+- It also provides visualizations of tests’ actions, parameters, and activities.

 4. Test Complete